 The University is committed to creating and maintaining an environment that is free of alcohol abuse.
 Schiller encourages safe, responsible behavior toward alcohol.
 All students are personally responsible for their behavior, and all students should consider themselves responsible for the safety of themselves and all fellow students.
-The following policies are in place to support healthy decisions and encourage responsible behavior:

-The possession, use, consumption, manufacture, sale, or distribution of alcohol by anyone under the age of twenty-one is strictly prohibited and could result in both criminal charges in accordance with local law and university judicial proceedings in accordance with the student code of conduct.
+The possession, use, consumption, manufacture, sale, or distribution of alcohol by anyone under 21 years of age is strictly prohibited and could result in both criminal charges in accordance with state and local laws and university judicial proceedings in accordance with the student code of conduct.
 The University enforces the state's underage drinking laws.

-Underage drinking in not allow on campus following state's laws.
+The sale or distribution of alcohol by anyone to a person under 21 years of age is strictly prohibited and could result in both criminal charges in accordance with state and local laws and university judicial proceedings in accordance with the student code of conduct.